dennisrazumovsky/precizer/README.md

 precizer --update tests/examples/diffs
 ```

-<sub>Database file name: ljlasdhf.db
+<sub>Database file name: myhost.db
 The database has already been created in the past
-Starting of database file ljlasdhf.db integrity check...
+Starting of database file myhost.db integrity check...
-The database ljlasdhf.db is in good condition
+The database myhost.db is in good condition
-The **--update** option has been used, so the information about files will be updated against the database ljlasdhf.db
+The **--update** option has been used, so the information about files will be updated against the database myhost.db
-**These files have been added or changed and those changes will be reflected against the DB ljlasdhf.db:**
+**These files have been added or changed and those changes will be reflected against the DB myhost.db:**
 diff2/1/AAA/BCB/CCC/a.txt adding
 diff2/1/AAA/ZAW/A/b/c/a_file.txt adding
 diff2/1/AAA/ZAW/D/e/f/b_file.txt adding